egarciamartin/agusmakmun.github.io/index.md

 # News
 ---
-* Currently: Visiting Télécom ParisTech to work at the [Data, Intelligence and Graphs (DIG)](https://dig.telecom-paristech.fr/blog/index.php/research/) group with [Albert Bifet](http://albertbifet.com).
+* October-November'18: Visited Télécom ParisTech for a month to work at the [Data, Intelligence and Graphs (DIG)](https://dig.telecom-paristech.fr/blog/index.php/research/) group with [Albert Bifet](http://albertbifet.com).
 * October'18: Attended and presented at the 2018 Annual [BigData@BTH Workshop](https://a.bth.se/bigdata/ws2018/) in Karlskrona, Sweden.
 11th-12th October 2018.
 * October'18: Presented our paper "*Hoeffding Trees with nmin adaptation*" at [DSAA](https://dsaa2018.isi.it/home) in Turin, Italy.
 October 2018.
 * September'18: Organized [GreenDataMining](https://greendatamining.github.io) workshop at ECML-PKDD in Dublin, Ireland.